Cost of living

 These will be dictated by the main type of transport you will be using (public transport, bike or car).

-• In Grenoble, a travel pass for the "TAG" transport network and the "Mvélo+" bike rental service vary in price according to age: ranging from €15 a month for the under 24s to €60 a month for the “TAG” transportation service, and from €15 to €25 a month for a “Mvélo+” bike rental.
+• In Grenoble, a travel pass for the "M réso" transport network and the "M vélo+" bike rental service vary in price according to age and status: ranging from €18 a month for students aged 18 to 25 to €68 a month for 18-64 year olds for the “M réso” transportation service, and from €15 to €27 a month for a “M vélo+” bike rental.

-• In Valence, the cost of a "Citéa" bus pass and subscription to the "Libélo" bike rental service will also depend on your age, ranging from €10 to €20 a month for a Citéa pass and from €10 to €15 a month for the Libélo bike subscription service.
+• In Valence, the cost of a "Citéa" bus pass and subscription to the "Libélo" bike rental service will also depend on your age, ranging from €10 to €20 a month for a Citéa pass and depending on the duration of the rental for the Libélo bike rental service.

 Good to know